-Observations in General
+Observations in general

 - Almost without exception, respondents included the reminder that it all starts with sharing the Word faithfully with our students and their families.
 Faith that is strong and growing is motivated by the Holy Spirit to share the precious gospel with others.
 This is part of our role as pastors and teachers.
-What a blessing it is when each of us is eager and excited to share the amazing news of Christ with everyone we know! - Pray boldly as a staff, a family, a classroom, asking God to open doors for an invitation. - So many congregations, schools, and early childhood ministries have family events that are open to the community such as a Fall Festival, Christmas for Kids, and many others.
+What a blessing it is when each of us is eager and excited to share the amazing news of Christ with everyone we know! - Pray boldly as a staff, a family, a classroom, asking God to open doors for an invitation.

+- Many congregations, schools, and early childhood ministries have family events that are open to the community such as an Easter for Kids, Fall Festival, Christmas for Kids, and many others.
 This is a great time to extend personal and written invitations to those who attend the events.
-Do you have a means to collect contact information at these events so that you can send them a thank you for attending the event and also invite them to worship, especially Christmas?

-- Many, if not most, of our schools and early childhood ministries have families who enroll their children but have no church home.
+Do you have a means to collect contact information at these events so that you can send them a thank you for attending the event and also invite them to worship, especially Christmas and Easter? - Many, if not most, of our schools and early childhood ministries have families who enroll their children but have no church home.
 How can you make sure they know you care about them beyond the classroom?
 How can you include them in congregational activities?
-What opportunities are there to extend an invitation to them and let them know they are welcome to worship on Christmas and at any worship - service?
-The C19 program includes excellent, affordable print outreach materials, such as postcards or business-card invitations.
-There is also a MSWord template that allows you to print up your own tentfold card.
+What opportunities are there to extend an invitation to them and let them know they are welcome to worship with you?
+The E20 program includes excellent, affordable print outreach materials, such as postcards or business-card invitations.
 Might you send these home with your kids?
-Better, hand them to parents personally when they pick their child up after school.

-- Our schools and early childhood ministries love to have their students sing in a worship service.
+Better, hand them to parents personally when they pick their child up after school. - Our schools and early childhood ministries love to have their students sing in a worship service.
 How is this communicated with school/ECM families who are not members of the congregation?
 Is this a note in a newsletter?
 An email reminder?
 A personal invitation?
 Do we communicate this with enthusiasm and joy as an opportunity rather than a commitment?
 How can we help the non-member family feel comfortable coming into our worship to hear their child and others share Jesus in song?
 How can we and our members best plan "for company" in this service to be sure they feel welcome?
-Just as important, when these family members do come to see their child sing, what is the plan to follow up on them?
+Just as important, when these family members do come to see their child sing, what is the plan to follow up with them?
 Is the pastor or a trained lay member ready to stop by within three days of that worship visitor attending church?
-That is vital in encouraging that individual to make a repeat visit. - Written invitations in newsletters and other publications are good.
+That is vital in encouraging that individual to make a repeat visit.

+Written invitations in newsletters and other publications are good.
 But wouldn't you be more likely to attend something if someone cared enough to ask you in person?
-Identify the school families who would be wonderful at one-to-one invitations.
+Identify the school families who would be wonderful at extending or offering one-to-one invitations.
 Ask them to work together to identify ways to extend those invitations and to make sure that all school or early childhood families receive that personal invitation.